MorpheusAIs/Docs/Problem-Sets/problem-sets-and-parameters.md

 Identity cost is **not** upstream of the payment default.
 A wash trade extracts nothing unless a third party pays.
 Identity cost protects the residual subsidised lane and the reputation layer.

+### Who will supply — stake-to-list has divorced ask from demand

+A market requires **both** a willing consumer **and** a willing supplier.
+Problem set Zero covers the consumer.
+This is the supplier half on the compute contract.

+**The situation:** listing compute currently requires staking MOR.
+That requirement has **nerfed** providers who have excess hardware and would sell it at a market ask.
+They will not lock token inventory in order to plug a GPU into the network.
+Remaining supply is largely **donated** by early contributors, **not compensated at market prices** for the hardware they run.

+**What that divorces:** the **ask** — the price a compute provider would charge for their hardware — from **demand** — what a paying user would buy.
+Staking-to-supply is not a price.
+It is a ticket to stand in the room.
+When the ticket is MOR, the people with spare capacity stay outside, and the people already inside subsidise the network with underpriced compute.

+This is not an argument that provider stake must go to zero on the **issuance** lane (that still hits the earnings-cap / rotation-guard / security-budget collision).
+It is an argument that **stake as a condition of offering hardware into a paying market** fails the both-willing test.
+Two lanes again: free enough to **sell compute to a paying user** at an ask; costly to **claim emissions**.

 ### What is asked of reviewers — and what is not

 1. Is the ordering right?
 Does any proposed mechanism survive the payer default staying wrong?